vitelabs/vite-org-new/README.md

 ## Setup

-Make sure to install the following dependencies:
+Make sure to install the dependencies:

 ```bash
 # yarn